cecilianguyencg/ActiveDirectoryHomeLab/README.md

 ### Install RAS/NAT
 + RAS = remote access server
 + NAT = network address translation
-+ By setting up RAS/NAT, it allows client machines to be on a private virtual network, but still be able to access the internet through the Domain Controller.
++ Setting up RAS/NAT allows client machines to be on a virtual private network or VPN, but still be able to access the internet through the Domain Controller.

 1. In **Server Manager**, click **Add roles and features**, **Next**, **Next**, **Next**, then select **Remote Access**.